danimalabares/stack/README.md

+#What is this

+This is a copy of the [Stacks Project repository](https://github.com/stacks/stacks-project).
+There are some files with math notes.

 #How to use

 Make a clone of repo in your computer so that you have all the files.
 Then you can edit and compile.